Custom Search

 Other Recent Articles from the Safe Computing category:

-4.What is checksum and how to calculate and use checksum values
+5.What is checksum and how to calculate and use checksum values to verify data and file integrity

-7.Protect Your Computer On the Internet For Free - 6 Essential Steps
+8.Protect Your Computer On the Internet For Free with Six Simple but Essential Steps

 No portion may be reproduced without my written permission.
 Software and hardware names mentioned on this site are registered trademarks of their respective companies.
 Should any right be infringed, it is totally unintentional.
 Drop me an email and I will promptly and gladly rectify it.